Pontiac Ventura: 1971–1977

 Ventura II production ran from 1971 to 1977.
 The "II" suffix was dropped after 1972, and the Phoenix name replaced Ventura in 1978.
 Engine offerings for the abbreviated 1971 model year included a 250 cu in. six cylinder or 307 cu in., only the 307 was available for the Sprint option in '71.
 For 1972, a Pontiac-built 350 cu in.
 V8 with two-barrel carburetor was added to the option list and became the base V8 for 1973 and 1974.
 Transmission offerings consisted of a standard column-shift three-speed manual with options including a four-speed manual, two-speed automatic (with six-cylinder) or three-speed Turbo Hydra-Matic automatic (with V8s).
 The 1973 six-cylinder Ventura was the last Pontiac model to offer the two-speed automatic, a badge-engineered Chevrolet Powerglide, which was dropped completely from all GM cars and trucks after this model year in favor of the Turbo Hydra-Matic.

 A Ventura Sprint option package was offered on two-door models 1971 to 1975, including three-speed transmission with floor shift and optional 350 cu in.
 V8 equipped four-speed, body color mirrors, custom carpeting, all-vinyl upholstery with either the standard bench or optional Strato bucket seats, Custom Sport steering wheel, blackout-grille trim, special striping, blackout grille, and 14x6" (36 cm diameter, 15 cm wide) wheels.

 In mid-1972, Pontiac introduced the limited production Ventura SD for the Southern California market as sort of a sporty-luxury compact to counter imported luxury sedans then taking the U.S. market by storm.
 The SD option added the high-back Strato bucket seats from the Firebird along with a Custom Sport steering wheel, Rally II wheels, uprated suspension and other items.
 Some 250 Ventura SD's were built for 1972, all at the GM Nova/Ventura assembly plant in Van Nuys, California plant.

 In 1973, higher spec cars received a new split grille in the Firebird/GTO style.
 Lower grade cars retained the split level grille used in 1971 and 1972.
 The Ventura Custom became a separate series (2Z, versus 2Y for the regular Ventura), carrying a "Custom" script on the rear roof pillar.
 In addition to the two-door coupe and four-door sedan, a three-door hatchback coupe was added to the lineup.

 In 1974, the Pontiac GTO name moved to the Ventura from the intermediate LeMans line.
 The GTO package gave the basic Ventura a 350 cuin engine with a four-barrel carburetor of about 200 hp.
-The package also came with a functional "shaker" hood scoop, tri-color GTO decals, Rally II wheels, and special grill-mounted driving lights.
+The package also came with a functional "shaker" hood scoop, tri-color GTO decals, Rally II wheels, and special grille-mounted driving lights.
 The GTO package could be ordered on the hatchback Ventura as well as the base and Custom coupes.